-High quality welds in pipes and tubes can only be assured if the weld underbead is protected from oxidation.
+Weld purge equipment ensure high quality welds in pipes and tubes by protecting the weld underbead from oxidation.
 The various techniques available through which protection can be given is referred to as purging.

 A pre-purge is used to displace air present in the pipework system or dam volume.
 Numerous factors control the pre-purge time such as pipe diameter, purge volume & maximum permitted oxygen level.
 A common misconception is that increasing the purge flow rate will reduce the purge time.
 This is falacious.
 Increase in flow rate increases turbulence and results in unwanted mixing of purge gas and air and can actually extend the purge time.